 |Corridor View of the house|

-The next question which popped in my mind was how do I commute to and fro to the course venue which is Curtin University.
+The next question which popped in my mind was how do I commute to and fro from the house to the course venue (Curtin University)

-So after a discussion I finally got a bicycle along with my roomies to ride every day.
-By the way I was given a kid bicycle to ride on as it was the only one that suited my small height.
+So after a discussion with my roomies, I finally got a bicycle to ride every day.
+I was amused when I was given a kid bicycle to ride on as it was the only one that suited my small height.
 In case, you don’t know, Australians are super tall & I felt silly buying a smaller bicycle. 😀

 Now I haven’t ridden a bicycle in the past 7 or 8 years so I am a bit out of practice here.
 Also I am still having a bit of trouble finding my way from one place to another.
 All the roads look too similar and barring just a board there is nothing else to indicate which road is what!